Synthetic learner: model-free inference on treatments over time: The Effect of Public Health Insurance Ineligibility on Access to Medical Care

-As proposed in the Synthetic Control literature \citep{abadie2010synthetic}, we impute the potential outcome under no disenrolment using as a set of control variables the other states.
-In particular, we use all other states, after excluding Puerto Rico, since it does not contain enough observations, Oregon and Massachutes since both states experienced impactful Medicaid reform over the years under consideration.
-To control for confounders, we replicate our analysis using the only Southern States as discussed in the next lines.
-Throughout our analysis, we consider December 2005 the starting date of the policy, corresponding to six months after the beginning of the disenrolment program\footnote{The overall disenrolment started in July 2005 and it lasted until June 2006.
-Most Childless adults who disenroled during this period were not able to requalify for Medicare \citep{garthwaite2014public}.}.
+As proposed in the Synthetic Control literature \citep{abadie2010synthetic}, we impute the potential outcome under no dis-enrollment using a set of control variables in the other states.
+The starting date of the treatment corresponds to the second half of $2005$.\footnote{The overall dis-enrollment started in July 2005, and it lasted until June 2006.
+Most childless adults who dis-enrolled during this period were not able to requalify for Medicare \citep{garthwaite2014public}.}

+While the dis-enrollment program may be mostly attributable to an exogenous budget deficit \citep{argys2017losing}, the series may still be affected by confounding sources over the period study, one of which is Obamacare's launch in $2014$.\footnote{The Affordable Health Care Act, also known as Obama Care, was officially approved in $2010$, but the major change entered into force in $2014$.} To control for potential confounders related to Obamacare, we consider as the post-treatment period the series until $t = 2014$, while we replicate the analysis also including periods until $2017$ in Appendix \ref{sec:a_emp}.
+The selection into Obamacare from the states may reflect structural differences among different states.
+Motivated by this observation, we use a pool of control units only those Southern States that, similarly to Tennessee, did not expand Medicaid between $2010$ and $2014$, namely South and North Carolina, Mississippi, Alabama, Florida, and Georgia.
+In the Appendix, we replicate the analysis with all the states.

+We construct the ``Synthetic Control'' using the Synthetic Learner described in the current paper.
+We consider the share of individuals in other countries who could not afford necessary health care expenses as control variables.
+To allow for time-varying fixed effects, we consider two variations of the Synthetic Learner, with and without fixed effects adjustments (see Section \ref{sec:time_fixed}).
+We refer to the Synthetic Learner with fixed effect adjustment as ``Demeaned Synthetic Learner" and SL otherwise.

+We train Random Forest, Lasso, and a Factor model\footnote{To guarantee the validity of the algorithm through the sample splitting procedure, the factor model consists of estimating the principal component over the training period, regressing the principal component on the control states over the training period and making counterfactual predictions using the predicted factor on the remaining periods.}, and Diff-in-Diff mean proxy as discussed in \cite{doudchenko2016balancing} as base predictors.